najbardziej/pacman/README.md

 | Chase    | inf     | inf        | inf       |

 #### Blinky - The red ghost
 His home corner is the top-right one.
 Uses pacman position as the target.
+Gets 5% of base movement speed bonus when 20 dots are left, and another 5% when 10 dots are left.

 #### Pinky - The pink ghost
 His home corner is the top-left one.
 Uses position 4 tiles ahead of pacman as the target.